 The Regiment did not take part in the Seven Years War and during this time was stationed in Gibraltar and Ireland, the former a 19 year tour of duty.
 The practice of calling Regiments of Foot by the names of their Colonels ceased in 1751 and numbers were allotted; the Earl of Bath's Regiment became His Majesty's 10th Regiment of Foot.
 On 14 January 1763 King George III conferred the colonelcy on Major General Edward Sandford from the 26th Foot who stayed in England all during the War of American Independance.

 During the War of American Independence the 10th Foot took part in the battles of Bunker's Hill and Long Island, plus the Invasion of Manhatten Island and the battles of Germantown and Monmouth.
 Their last major action of the war was in August 1778 at the defense of Newport and Quaker Hill Rhode Island.
 In the fall of 1778, the Regiment was ordered back to England and as such, the officers, serjeants and drummers set sail for home on September 25, 1778 to rebuild the regiment.* The rank and file men remained in America, distributed as replacements among the various regiments still active in the war.
 Those retruning to England arrived in December, after having been away from the home soil since 1730, and immediately set about rebuilding the Regiment.

-To the right is the commission for Andrew Cathcart Esq. appointing him Major and Captain in the Tenth Foot.
+To the right is the commission for Andrew Cathcart Esq. appointing him Major and Captain to "His Majesty's Tenth Regiment of Foot."
 The document is signed by Sir Henry Clinton and dated 29 June 1778, the day after the Battle of Monmouth Court House and three months before the Tenth Regiment was drafted home.
 Click on the image for a larger view.
 (Image kindly provided by Douglas Neumann, owner of the document)